Company & History

 To expand their service to commercial growers, Michell's has committed its focus to developing both an outstanding product line and an excellent delivery system.
 One of the ways they have made growers' lives easier is to incorporate a regional customer service program.
 A grower only needs to talk to one customer service representative to resolve any questions.
 The sales and office staff also make it easier for growers to keep on top of industry trends by visiting trade shows, suppliers, seminars and meetings.
 They bring back the highlights of this information to the busy growers.

 Today, Henry F. Michell 4th (Rick) heads the company as President and CEO.
-Robert J. Steinlage is the Director of Sales and Marketing.
-Together, they spearhead the effort to further streamline service and delivery for the customer.
+Working hand in hand with the National Sales Manager and Director of Marketing, they spearhead the effort to further streamline service and delivery for the customer.
 As Michell's heads in to the new century, we not only remain on the cutting edge of the horticultural industry, we define that edge.